DDHarry/OCaml_Quick_guide_and_Training/README.md

 - Core extends Core-kernel, notably with its Unix API.

+XXXXXX
 **Nota Bene:** we drop the REPL stage, since we learn programming languages to be able to run scripts and programs in standalone units, not in an interactive shell.

-### 1.e.
-OCaml type inference
-Type inference is the ability of OCaml to determine the type of an expression.
-The type of an expression is inferred from the available type information about the components of that expression.

-## 2. Building, Compiling, Running
+## 3. Building, Compiling, Running

 ### 2.a.
 Building